 - What will the benefit be to the team with the secondment member?

-- What will happen to the team and the individual after the secondment is over?
+- What will happen to the team and the individual at the end of the secondment?

 Secondments pay dividends in terms of employee engagement as well.
 After all, what’s more engaging than a chance to develop new skills without the hassle of going to night school?
 In fact, research we conducted showed that opportunities for continued learning boost a team’s performance and sense of well-being significantly.
 Not to mention the inherent value in up-skilling employees.